afrobillionaire/afrobillionaire/README.md

-- 👋 Hi, I’m @afrobillionaire
+Hi, I’m @afrobillionaire
-- 👀 Prépa MPSI/MP - Ingénieur Géophysicien
+👋 Data Science Passionate
+👀 Geophysicist Engineer

 <!---
 afrobillionaire/afrobillionaire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.